rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 The plugin uses the standard RabbitMQ plugin build environment; see <http://www.rabbitmq.com/plugin-development.html>.

+Currently you need bug23749 of rabbitmq-server and rabbitmq-codegen.

 By default, it will listen on port 5673.
 However, you may wish to listen on the standard AMQP port, 5672.
 To do this, give RabbitMQ a configuration that looks like this: